JWI Live and Work Initiative

 Donation protected

 I present before you today a woman who had the faith to believe that life had more to offer not only to me but to my children.
 The experience I endured was not for me but to help others that would experience what I went through.
 That brings me to the introduction.
 Hello, my name is Joanne Washington and I am the Founder and CEO of Joanne Washington, INC Public Benefit Corporation also known as JWI.
-We are a for profit public benefit corporation with a social impact.
 Our office is located in Pottstown, PA.
 JWI is not just an organization, we are an organism for the community.
-We feel the heart of the community and give people what is needed by using our lived experiences to inspire and create hope.
+We feel the heart of the community and give people what is needed by using our lived experiences to inspire and create hope for a better life.
 Our purpose is to H.E.L.P.
-(Hold Excuses & Love People) through our Public Benefit with our JWI Assistance Center that includes 70X7, Live and Work Initiative, and the Community Liaison program.
-Today I am here to seek your support for our Live and Work Initiative that fosters a transformative mindset to move from survival mode to thriving mode with a sponsorship program that includes the utilization of transformation tools to change the behaviors of chronic homelessness through
+(Hold Excuses & Love People) pass their circumstances by helping them be personally responsible and accountable.
+Through our public benefit blossomed the not-for-profit entity, JWI Assistance Center that includes 70X7, Live and Work Initiative, and the Community Liaison program.
+Today I am here to seek your support for our Live and Work Initiative that fosters a transformative mindset to move from survival mode to thriving mode with a transition housing program that includes the utilization of transformation tools to change the behaviors of chronic homelessness through...

 Housing